Halloween & Harvest Events

-The Chino Valley is vibrant with autumn, harvest, and Halloween haunts.
-Here are some of the must-see decorated houses, along with church activities and Halloween community gatherings.
+The Chino Valley is abundant with autumn, harvest, and Halloween haunts.
+Here are some decorated houses, autumn events, and harvest gatherings.

 Halloween houses